codedearta/amasko/readme.md

 ####Deploy the latest changes to AZURE

-To deploy AMASKO you must ahve a github-account.
-Just create a new one so that I can add you as a contributor.
+To deploy AMASKO you must have a github-account.
+Just create a new one on https://github.com so that I can add you as a contributor.
 After that, got to your AMASKO root-directory and use the following commands.

 #####Mac